oneoffcoder/books/sphinx/scratch/source/control.rst

 Control
 =======

-Control code blocks are responsibile for directing the flow of your code and program.
+Control code blocks are responsible for directing the flow of your code and program.

 Waiting
 -------